oncomouse/middleman-jspm/README.md

 The above `modules.json` file will build a module named `main` that, in addition to dependencies defined in the file, will include jQuery but will not include React.
 The module will also compile as self-executing (which means JSPM will not add `system.js` and `config.js`) to the resulting file.

+## Installing JSPM Packages

+You can use `middleman jspm` to run JSPM commands, install packages, and build bundles.
+For more information, see the [JSPM-CLI documentation](https://github.com/jspm/jspm-cli).

 ## Building JSPM Pages

 This is a minimal working example, that includes the module in `main.js` and all of it's dependencies: